AdobeDocs/experience-manager-cloud-service.en/help/assets/user-types-privileges.md

 * Additional Stage and Development environments.

-The operations that you can perform within Assets as a Cloud Service also depends on your user type.
+The operations that you can perform within Assets as a Cloud Service depends on your user type.
 See [Available user types](#available-user-types) for more information.

 ## What are available user types and privileges? {#available-user-types}